 Ages Five to Eight

 Between the ages of five and eight, your child is getting ready to be independent about his dental health care.
 Toothbrushes for kids this age have slimmer handles than toddler toothbrushes in order to suit a child's more dexterous grip and larger jaws.
 Young children also develop their own skills to clean their teeth effectively, according to the American Academy of Pediatric Dentistry, but still require supervision as they brush.
-Many toothbrushes for children in this age range (and younger) are based on popular cartoon characters, such as the Colgate® Spongebob Squarepants™ toothbrush, which comes with coordinating toothpaste.
+Many toothbrushes for children in this age range (and younger) are based on popular cartoon characters, such as the Colgate Minions toothbrushes which are specially designed for children 5 years of age and older who have a combination of baby teeth and adult teeth.
 Choosing your child's favorite character helps maintain his interest in brushing his teeth.

 Kids aged eight and up can actually brush their teeth themselves.
 Their toothbrushes look similar to adult products, but still have slightly smaller heads and larger handles.
 Both powered and manual toothbrushes are appropriate for preadolescent children.
 Although both types clean teeth and gums equally well, suggests the American Dental Association (ADA), powered toothbrushes can make the process easier for children who struggle to use a manual brush efficiently.